Designing Online Courses Overview

 The “Designing Online Courses” Quick-Start topics provide a framework for planning and designing a quality online course.
 Each topic provides research-based best practices and instructional design strategies and resources.

 Review the following important topics to learn more:

 - Course Planning considers big ideas and essential questions, how Backwards Design helps align and focus courses, as well as organization and navigation.

 - Learning Objectives and Alignment focuses on practical strategies for building measurable objectives that provide the framework for learning materials and assessments.

 - Assessment and Measurement includes great resources and examples of diagnostic, formative, and summative assessment strategies.

 - Instructional Materials provides many examples and resources about online lectures, digital media, open educational resources, and copyright and accessibility considerations.

 - Course Activities and Learner Interaction introduces the Absorb-Do-Connect framework and provides examples of different types of interactions.

 Note: These topics are organized and aligned with the Quality Matters Standards (Trouble viewing this document?
 View our instructions for logging in with Google Apps).
 What is Quality Matters?
 It is a faculty-centered, peer-review process designed to certify the quality of online and blended courses.
 UW-Madison is an institutional subscriber to Quality Matters so that faculty and instructional staff can use the nationally-recognized Quality Matters Rubric as a guide to develop and evaluate their own online course design.
-The self-directed courses for each of these brief topics provide more information about each standard.
+The Deep-Dive Topics for each of these brief topics provide more information about each standard.
 To access all of Quality Matters resources, including the rubric and course review tools, UW-Madison employees can create a Quality Matters account.